-- PPE includes a mask AND gloves/washing your hands before and after interactions and sanitising contact surfaces or body parts. - Masks: - at minimum, the staff member must wear a mask or face shield, however there is a higher level of protection if the client wears one too. - a face shield is a better protective barrier than a mask and often enables easier communication, however an appropriate mask is acceptable PPE. - \circ masks are no longer acceptable as PPE if they are wet. - If people are using gloves, consider when they should change them e.g. if a guide is wearing gloves to assist people in one group, they should change those gloves before assisting people in another.
+- Masks: - at minimum, the staff member should wear a mask or face shield, however there is a higher level of protection if the client wears one too. - a face shield is a better protective barrier than a mask and often enables easier communication. - masks are no longer acceptable as PPE if they are wet. - Gloves: - if people are using gloves, consider when they should change them e.g. if a guide is wearing gloves to assist people in one group, they should change those gloves before assisting people in another.
 The same applies for washing hands.